lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/ReactCourse.md

 }

 ```

-***
+---

 ## Some of the Apps built during this course 😲

-*Heroes App where the key topics were SPA , Routing, Push and replace in History, read URL, Filter and searcher.*
+_Heroes App where the key topics were SPA , Routing, Push and replace in History, read URL, Filter and searcher._

 you can visit the repository clicking 👉👉👉 [**GitHub**](https://github.com/lolo-vignolo/heroes-app.git)

 ![Create routes via your file + folder structure](heroes.png)

-*The key topics in this App were CRUD to Firestore, useReducer, upload files, animations, Login, Logout, Redux, Google Auth, Async actions, and so on.
-It is a Journal where you can add new events, organize your schedule, and upload pictures using cloudinary.*
+_The key topics in this App were CRUD to Firestore, useReducer, upload files, animations, Log in, Logout, Redux, Google Auth, Async actions, and so on.
+It is a Journal where you can add new events, organize your schedule, and upload pictures using Cloudinary._

 you can visit the repository clicking 👉👉👉 [**GitHub**](https://github.com/lolo-vignolo/journal-app.git)

 ![Create routes via your file + folder structure](journal.jpg)

-***
+---

 ## Diplomas, React.js course 📜

-- *Next.js & React - The Complete Guide*
+- _Next.js & React - The Complete Guide_

 ![Create routes via your file + folder structure](diploma.png)